AnanyaDash2/AnanyaDash2/README.md

 ## 📂 Highlight Projects

-### 📘 Instagram Engagement Analysis *(Python, Flask, Jupyter)*
+### 📘 Youtube Engagement Analysis *(Python, Flask, Jupyter)*
-> Analyze how your posts are performing and determine engagement metrics.
+> Analyze how your videos and shorts are performing and determine engagement metrics.

 - 🔐 Data encryption
 - 📊 Upload and analyze Instagram post data